orman112/Uncorkd/README.md

 # Uncorkd
-Mobile app for sharing favorite bourbons using NativeScript with Typescript and Angular 2 frontend
+Mobile app for sharing favorite bourbons using NativeScript with Typescript and Angular 2